-To invoke a user-defined parameterization package for one or more bodies present in the simulation, the user must tag individual bodies appropriately (see section 9.6.2) and provide the executable name to be invoked by Fun3D's design driver at run-time via the input deck ammo.input (see section 9.5.1).
+To invoke a user-defined parameterization package for one or more bodies present in the simulation, the user must tag individual bodies appropriately (see section 9.6.2) and provide the executable name to be invoked by Fun3D's design driver at run-time via the &design namelist in design.nml (see section 9.5.1).
 This may be a binary executable or simply a script that invokes other user-defined operations that may be necessary to evaluate the parameterization and its sensitivities.